w3c/wai-tutorials/source/forms/instructions.html.erb.md

 ### Providing instructions outside labels
 {:.newex}

 Providing instructions outside labels allows more flexible positioning and design but sometimes it can be missed.
-The two approaches outlined below can be combined to achieve most impact.
+The two approaches outlined below can be combined to achieve the most impact.

 #### Informing users
 {:.ap}